LDS-Data/lds-church-discipline/discipline.md

   - Location: Utah

 ### 20th Century
+* Addie May Chapman Gustafson (b.
+4 May 1897)—4 May 1897—[Excommunicated](https://archive.org/details/improvementera4809unse/page/n53/mode/2up) in Watsonville, California by the Watsonville Branch, Northern California Mission for violating the law of chastity.
+  - Location: Watsonville, California
+  - Church unit: Watsonville Branch, Northern California Mission

 * [John W. Taylor](https://en.wikipedia.org/wiki/John_W._Taylor_(Mormon)) (1858-1916)—28 Mar 1911—Resigned Apostle and Persistent Polygamist—[Excommunicated for "insubordination to the government and discipline of the church"](https://chroniclingamerica.loc.gov/lccn/sn83045396/1911-05-13/ed-1/seq-6/) on account of his rejection of the Second Manifesto's abolition of polygamy, following his father, church president John Taylor, in dedication to plural marriage.
 Along with fellow apostle Matthias F. Cowley, he had previous resigned the apostleship at the request of church president Joseph F. Smith, to eliminate the awkward presence of an avowed polygamist in church leadership during the Reed-Smoot hearings.
   - Location: Salt Lake City, Utah